 Significant architecturally as office-research wings of industrial complexes is the J.L.
 Case Administration Building (1904), 700 State Street, designed in the Renaissance Revival by the architecture firm Wilson and Guilbert, and the S.C.
-Johnson and Son Administration Building and Research Tower, designed by Frank Lloyd Wright and constructed in 1939.
-The buildings are listed in the National Register and designated National Historic Landmarks.
+Johnson and Son Administration Building (1939) and Research Tower (1950), designed by Frank Lloyd Wright.
+The buildings are listed in the National Register (1974) and designated National Historic Landmarks (1976).